Are you enrolled in a course that requires you to complete an internship, externship or work placement?

 Note: Interns must be at least 18 years old to be able to stay in our shared accommodation, unless accompanied by a parent or guardian.

 At Cheetah Experience we wish to support the education of students that want to get involved in the conservation of threatened and endangered species.

 That is why we offer our Internship & Work Placement Program at a reduced rate.

-We offer a 50% discount for South African students completing an internship with us.
+We offer a 30% discount for all international interns and a 50% discount for South African students completing an internship with us.

 The overall cost of your internship or work placement includes all accommodation, bedding, laundry, breakfast and a home-cooked lunch each day, and airport or bus station transfers to and from Cheetah Experience in Bloemfontein.
 You will receive training material and a Cheetah Experience t-shirt.
 Internet is also available at both the Volunteer House and the farm at a cost of R100 per week (South African Rand).

 Cheetah Experience relies on students interested in the conservation to support our project in its continual development through your hard work, dedication and funding.
 All funds from our Internship and Work Placement Program are used to feed our animals, veterinary expenses, maintenance and improvements on our animal’s homes, and purchasing of equipment used for enrichment activities.